jonnycampos/antaeus/README.md

 - Everything will run in a single docker container

 ##Antaeus 1.1
-- The scheduler will run in a different docker instance (decouple from the main logic)
+- The scheduler will run in a different docker instance (decouple from the main logic) (!)
-- Retry mechanism based in the number of retries (Example, it will retry 3 times)
+- Retry mechanism based on the number of retries (Example, it will retry 3 times)
 - Payment Provider mock will return a payment state instead of a Boolean.
 Real Payment Providers work with states that are different from one payment method to another.
 - New scheduler to update the status of the payment executed every day
 - Integration Test to check database changes

 ##Antaeus 1.2
 - Security end to end for API rest
 - Payment Provider mock will accept a payment token (recurring payment stored) and a payment method
 - Implement Quartz for schedulers (Easier way to change frequency)
-- Add concurrency to manage calls to the external provider
+- Add concurrency to manage calls to the external provider(!!) dock
 #Component Diagram
 TBD

+#Time spent and challenges during implementation